-- (a) Design drawings; - (b) The overall dimensions, the maximum mass of the package, when fully loaded, and the mass of the empty packagepackaging (additional configurations may be included, depending on the operationoperating conditions);). - (c) A list of packaging components important to safety and their materials, including the specifications and methods of manufacture of the components, specifications for material procurement, welding, other special processes, and non-destructive examination and testing.
-The properties of materials of components that are expected to maintain their safety function under the thermal test, should be given for a range of temperature reachable during such a test;. - (d) The maximum normal operating pressure. - (e) A description of the packaging body, lid (e.g. closure mechanism and tamper-indicating features) and), internal arrangements, and components for lifting and tie-down; - (f) A description of the protection against corrosion; - (g) A description of the protection against contamination; - (h) A description of the packaging components for heat dissipation; - (i) A description of the packaging components of the containment system (, including the definition of the containment boundary).
-This may be supported by special.
-Special form radioactive material may be a component of the containment system in accordance with para.
-642 of the Transport Regulations, if applicable (see also item 1.2. (f(g) of the PDSR);). - (j) A description of the packaging components required for shielding; - (k) A description of the shock absorbing components; - (1) A description of the packaging components for thermal protection; - (m) Testing specifications and controls before first use to transport radioactive material.
-This ensures compliance of the fabrication to with the design and allows acceptance of the specimen before its first use.
+- (a) Design drawings. - (b) The overall dimensions, the maximum mass of the package when fully loaded, and the mass of the empty packaging (additional configurations may be included, depending on the operating conditions). - (c) A list of packaging components important to safety and their materials, including the specifications and methods of manufacture of the components, specifications for material procurement, welding, other special processes, and non-destructive examination and testing.
+The properties of materials of components expected to maintain their safety function under the thermal test should be given for a range of temperature reachable during such a test. - (d) The maximum normal operating pressure. - (e) A description of the packaging body, lid (e.g. closure mechanism and tamper indicating features), internal arrangements, and components for lifting and tiedown. - (f) A description of the protection against corrosion. - (g) A description of the protection against contamination. - (h) A description of the packaging components for heat dissipation. - (i) A description of the packaging components of the containment system, including the definition of the containment boundary.
+Special form radioactive material may be a component of the containment system in accordance with

+- para.
+642 of the Transport Regulations, if applicable (see also item 1.2(g) of the PDSR). - (j) A description of the packaging components required for shielding. - (k) A description of the shock absorbing components. - (l) A description of the packaging components for thermal protection. - (m) Testing specifications and controls before first use to transport radioactive material.
+This ensures compliance of the fabrication with the design and allows acceptance of the specimen before its first use.
 See also para.
 501 of the Transport Regulations.

-Depending on the package design, the information relating to the ageing considerations, expected in this section of the PDSR, can also be provided by the package designer directly in the table mentioned in item 1.6.
+Depending on the package design, the information relating to ageing considerations can also be provided by the package designer directly in the table mentioned in item 1.6.